devbyaryanvala/ChatApp/README.md

-# I Created a ChatApp Using Express and Node
+# I Created a ChatApp Using Express/Socket/Node

 This repository contains a ChatApp SourceCode named "" This is just a Base on which a ChatApp can be developed.